Mechanical Barriers to Communication

 Others

-These examples illustrate the wide application of mechanical barriers in providing protection and safety in various aspects of daily life and environmental management.
+These examples illustrate the wide range of applications of mechanical barriers in providing protection and safety in various aspects of daily life and environmental management.

 Conclusion